 Hi guys, ever since guild wars 1, I've enjoyed the notion of being a one man army.
 In gw1, a minion master was a support role who not only dished out massive AoE damage, but more importantly provided a massive meatshield that increased a party's survivability drastically.
 Although the style has obviously changed in gw2, a minion master retains that feeling of toughness and power that comes with leading your own army.
 So I thought I'd share with you guys my thoughts and build on the minion master since I see so many threads with questions on this.

-In truth, minions builds are almost all unviable in the current meta and the current state of the game.
-DPS focused and power-based minion builds are inferior in DPS to that of traditional condition/power builds and as a result are almost always redundant.
+In truth, many minions builds are completely unviable in the current meta and the current state of the game.
+DPS (all berserker) focused minion builds are inferior in DPS to that of traditional condition/power builds and as a result are always redundant.
 Condition based minion builds not only are unsynergistic, but are also inherently crippled by the minion utilities that replace many of the important skills necessary to the functioning of a good condition build.
-Minion bomber builds suffer from the ills mentioned before, but just like other power-based minion builds, are greatly inferior in DPS to traditional condition/power builds.
-That is why it is unwise to run a minion master build with the mindset and intent of being a mobile Mongolian horde.
+Minion bomber builds suffer from the ills mentioned before, but just like other power-based minion builds that try to use minions to augment DPS, are greatly inferior in DPS to traditional condition/power builds.
 Your DPS will never be on par with other necromancer builds and the pursuit of such with minions only results in the creation of a sub-optimal build.

 So I chose to look at the other side of minions, to recognize their defensive merits and potential.
 In building to this strength, we are able to create a build that is not redundant; it has adequate AoE and 1v1 DPS capabilities and it provides substantial healing and support for a team.
-Most importantly, it is completely viable and it fills a niche of its own.
-In fact, for everything it does and aim to do, it is the best.
-That is what makes a build good.
+Most importantly, it is completely viable as a niche of its own.

 You are one of the most unkillable forces in PvE.
 With 7 bodies of HP (and death shroud) coupled with high toughness, vitality (highest base vitality in the game), and healing power, you are a real tank in the game.
 Being at range means you get hit less often and less hard as well, so really most deaths should have been caused by you running off a cliff.
 You also do an admirable amount of single target damage with all your minions along with you focusing on one enemy.
 Your staff is also one of the best AoE option necromancers have.

-This build is mainly meant for general PvE open-world map roaming and personal story completion.
-It is highly unsuited for the completion of the more challenging dungeons (such as Fractals) and struggles a bit even in low-tier dungeons due to the massive burst AoE of many of the encountered enemies.
+This build is mainly meant for general PvE open-world map roaming and personal story completion, for which it actually excels quite well at.
+In addition, it's useful for small skirmishes in WvW and holding points in sPvP.
+However, It is highly unsuited for the completion of the more challenging dungeons and fractals.

 Weapons, Skills, and Stats